lbl-srg/soep/doc-design/source/softwareArchitecture.rst

-The Modelica modeler has to a) explicitely model the event indicator function with its derivative in the Modelica model, b) add two output variables, one for the event indicator and one for its derivative, and c) annotate these variables so the master knows how they should be used.
+The Modelica modeler has to a) explicitely model the event indicator function with its derivative in the Modelica model, b) add two output variables, one for the event indicator and one for its derivative, and c) annotate the variables so the master knows how they should be used.
+This is illustrated in the example below.

 Given a model such as